KozyrevIN/subset-selection-for-matrices/README.md

-# Subset-selection
-Repo for subset selection problem article
+# subset-selection-for-matrices (or SSFM for short)